 - Salt to taste

-- 1 tsp kasuri methi dried methi leaves
+- 1 teaspoon kasuri methi dried methi leaves

-In the same fry pan heat another tbsp of ghee or oil and add cumin seeds.
+- In the same fry pan heat another tablespoon of ghee or oil and add cumin seeds.
 Allow them to crackle and add blended masala paste.

 - Now add red chilli powder, turmeric powder and stir fry everything for a minute.